 - 6.85 People experiencing family violence are some of the most vulnerable users of the family law system.
 Research suggests that those affected by family violence struggle to achieve a fair division of property under the Family Law Act122 and may suffer long-term financial disadvantage.
 Women's Legal Services Australia reported that women who have experienced family violence may elect not to seek property orders to avoid 'provoking' further violence, especially where their partner is unwilling to negotiate.
-A significant proportion of women who have left a violent relationship have difficulty obtaining a property settlement and seven in ten also leave property or assets behind. - 6.86 An adjustment in accordance with Kennon is rarely made and even when it is applied, it generally results in relatively modest adjustments to property divisions.
+A significant proportion of women who have left a violent relationship have difficulty obtaining a property settlement settlement left a violent relationship have difficulty - 6.86 An adjustment in accordance with Kennon is rarely made and even when it is applied, it generally results in relatively modest adjustments to property divisions.
 Analysis by Professors Easteal, Warden and Young found only 57 reported judgments in which a Kennon argument was raised between 2006 and 2012.127 Family violence